bonworld/rails-angular-bower-heroku/README.md

 # rails-angular-bower-heroku #

-Sample application for using bower to manage JavaScript packages for Rails on Heroku
+Sample application for using Bower to manage JavaScript packages for Rails on Heroku.

 ## Objective ##

 My objective for this project was create a boilerplate template for projects with [Rails 4.0] (http://rubyonrails.org), [AngularJS] (https://angularjs.org) and [Bootstrap] (https://getbootstrap.com) to be deployed on [Heroku] (https://www.heroku.com) with optimized package management for client JavaScript and stylesheets via [Bower] (https://www.bower.io).

-Additionally I added tests for Rails and AngularJs and setup a continous delivery environment on [Codeship.io] (https://codeship.io).
+In addtion I added some rspec tests for Rails and a continous delivery environment on [Codeship.io] (https://codeship.io).
+Test for AngularJs come next.

 Feedback welcome!